emiliovfx/CIS_PM_Genarator/README.md

 5. **ACF writer**
    - Outputs a new bodies section
    - Reinserts into target .acf cleanly

+6. **User's Guide**
+   - Inside the UserGuide folder
+   - Guide for Blender, Tool and Plane Maker usage

 ---